 Featuring the SP&S in your Model Railroad

 If you find inspiration in the majestic Columbia River Gorge or tall northwestern evergreen trees, the SP&S might just be the railroad for you to model!
-Check out our collection of SP&S locomotives and rolling stock here, and bring a storied portion of northwestern history to your layout!
+Check out our collection of SP&S locomotives and rolling stock here, and bring a storied portion of northwestern history to your model train layout!